AlfMikael/snap-generator/README.md

 Installation
 ----
 Download the newest release and unzip it.
-Then paste the unizzped folder into the Fusion 360 add-ins folder.
+Then paste the unizipped folder into the Fusion 360 add-ins folder.
 On Windows, it's located at

 __%appdata%\Autodesk\Autodesk Fusion 360\API\AddIns__